Attack on Iran’s Natanz plant muddies US, Iran nuke talks

 Neither Iran nor the U.S. say the incident will crater the negotiations.
-But the attack andthe destruction of a significant amount of Iran’s uranium enrichment capability add uncertainty to the discussions set for Tuesday in Vienna.
+But the attack andthe destruction of a significant amount of Iran’s uranium enrichment capability add uncertainty to the discussions in Vienna.

 The attack gives both sides reason to harden their positions, yet each has incentives to keep the talks on track.